-RECOM RECOMMENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1.
-Object Oriented Programming with C++ E. Balaguruswamy Tata Mc.
+RECOMMENDED BOOKS Sr. no. Name 38 - 1 AUTHOR(S) PUBLISHER 1.
+Object Oriented Progr C++ amming with E. Balaguruswamy Tata Mc.
 Graw Hill 2.
-Object Oriented Programming using C++ R.Lafore Galgotia Publications 3.
-Mastering C++ A.R.Venugopal, Rajkumar, T. Ravishanker ТМН
+Object Oriented using C++ Programming R.Lafore Galgotia Publications 3.
+Mastering C++ PREST A.R.
+Venugopal, Rajkumar, T. Ravishanker ТМН

 Course Code CSE254

 Course Title Database Management Systems

 Type of Course PC

-L T P 400
+LTP 400

 Credits 4

-Course Prerequisites Elementary knowledge about computers including some experience usingWindows.
+Course Prerequisites Elementary knowledge about computers including some experience using Windows.
 Basic knowledge about programming in some common programming language.

 Course Objectives To understand the different issues involved in the design and implementation of a database system.
 To study the physical and logical database designs, database modeling, relational, hierarchical, and network models To understand and use data manipulation language to query, update, and manage a database

-E To develop an understanding of essential DBMS concepts such as: database security, integrity, concurrency, distributed database, and intelligent database, Client/Server (Database Server), Data Warehousing.
+To develop an understanding of essential DBMS concepts such as: database security, integrity, concurrency, distributed database, and intelligent database, Client/Server (Database Server), Data Warehousing.
 To design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.

-Course Outcome (CO) The learner will be able to- 1.
-For a given query write relational algebra expressions for thatquery and optimize the developed expressions 2.
-For a given specification of the requirement design thedatabases using ER method and normalization.
-3. For a given specification construct the SQL queries for Open source and Commercial DBMS -MYSQL, ORACLE, and DB2.
-4. For a given query optimize its execution using Query optimization algorithms 5.
-For a given transaction-processing system, determine the transaction atomicity, consistency, isolation, and durability.
-6. Implement the isolation property, including locking, time stamping based on concurrency control and Serializability of scheduling.
+Course Outcome (CO) The learner will be able to- For a given query write relational algebra expressions for that query and optimize the developed expressions For a given specification of the requirement design the databases using ER method and normalization.
+For a given specification construct the SQL queries for Open source and Commercial DBMS -MYSQL, ORACLE, and DB2.
+For a given query optimize its execution using Query optimizationalgorithms For a given transaction-processing system, determine the transaction atomicity, consistency, isolation, and durability.
+Implement the isolation property, including locking, time stamping based on concurrency control and Serializability of scheduling.